tbm/homepage/content/debian/orion/d-link/dns-323/faq.md

 <h3>Which devices are supported?</h3>

-The D-Link DNS-323 revision A1 and B1 are supported.
+The D-Link DNS-323 revision A1 and B1 are supported in Debian 8 (jessie).
 Revision C1 is
-currently not supported.
+not supported.
 You can find the revision by looking for "H/W Ver" at the bottom of your DNS-323.
 In addition to the D-Link DNS-323, the Conceptronic CH3SNAS is supported.